manzurelahi/FedAvgCKKS/Installation.md

-# Federated Learning Runtime Environment Installation Guide
+# Federated Learning Installation Guide

 In our experiment, we have installed **NVFLARE**, the **NVIDIA Federated Learning Application Runtime Environment**.
 NVFLARE is an open-source, domain-agnostic, and extensible SDK designed for Federated Learning (FL).
 It provides a secure and privacy-preserving platform for distributed multi-party collaboration.